-If you are selected to receive a scholarship, a notice will be sent to your PCC student e-mail account.
+A notice will be sent to your PCC student email account if you are selected to receive a scholarship.
 It is important to check this email account regularly.
 Notices for high school seniors are typically sent out in early May in time for senior award ceremonies.
-Current, returning and transfer students are typically notified of awards during the summer months of June and July in time for planning for fall semester.
+Current, returning, and transfer students are typically notified of awards during the summer months of June and July in time for planning for the fall semester.

-Yes.
-It is possible that you may receive more than one scholarship.
-We do the best we can to make sure that scholarships are distributed to as many students as possible; however, there may be some circumstances where a student may be the best match to more than one scholarship.
+Yes, you may receive more than one scholarship.
+We do our best to ensure scholarships are distributed to as many students as possible; however, there may be some circumstances where a student may be the best match for more than one scholarship.

 Once a scholarship is awarded to a PCC student, the award is posted to the student’s PCC account.

 There are several reasons why you may not receive the same scholarship as you did in a previous year or semester.
-Each year, new scholarships are created while a few may become inactive due to lack of funding.
-Some scholarships are for new students only, and a new recipient is named each year.
-Many scholarships require a student to meet certain criteria to continue receiving it, or in some cases, require students to reapply each year.
+Each year, new scholarships are created, while a few may become inactive due to a lack of funding.
+Some scholarships are for new students, and a recipient is named each year.
+Many scholarships require a student to meet specific criteria to continue receiving it, or in some cases, require students to reapply each year.

 Yes – many scholarships awarded by the PCC Foundation are for one semester only.
-This is usually for the fall semester, but we do have a few that are for spring semester only.
+This is usually for the fall semester, but we have a few for the spring semester only.

 It depends on the scholarship.
-Some are able to be awarded all in one semester and others are not.
+Some can be awarded all in one semester, and others are not.

 Scholarship funds are posted to a student’s account and reduce the amount owed to the College for tuition and fees.
-In some cases, the funds can be used in the PCC Student Bookstore.
+Sometimes, the funds can be used in the PCC Student Bookstore.
 When the student’s account is paid in full, any excess scholarship funds are refunded to the student according to the schedule set by the Financial Aid Office.

-All scholarship applications are reviewed and scored by more than one person on the scholarship review committee.
+All scholarship applications are reviewed and scored by more than one scholarship review committee member.
 The scholarship system computes the average of those scores and assigns each application a final score.
 Those scores and the criteria established for each scholarship are used to help determine the scholarship recipients.
-Applications are scored on several factors including academic achievement, financial need, leadership, volunteer and community service, and how well and completely the applicant answers the open-ended questions on the scholarship application.
+Applications are scored on several factors, including academic achievement, financial need, leadership, volunteer and community service, and how well and thoroughly the applicant answers the open-ended questions on the scholarship application.

 Contact: Kim Simpkins, Scholarships Coordinator